 The Result: In just six months, Insightly was able to immediately increase their customer base by 10% after localizing all its digital content across web and mobile apps in five languages.
 Today, Insightly sees 60% of all revenue from markets outside the U.S., driven by their top translation and localization quality across markets.

 Eventbrite, the world’s largest self-service ticketing platform, experienced strong global adoption before the company had a dedicated international team.
 With ticket sales in over 150 countries, Eventbrite wanted to further this global growth.

 The Investment: To do so, Eventbrite invested in localization to provide a more authentic, localized product for select markets.
 And when it came to selecting a localization system, Eventbrite prioritized a developer-friendly system and having the ability for all members of the localization process to be able to access and manage translation strings through a single platform.

 The Result: In utilizing a localization system that brought together everyone in the localization process – from developers to agency translators — Eventbrite could leverage continuous localization processes to expand its global presence in 17 new languages.

 Onshape, the next-generation CAD platform company, saw early success from using internal processes to localize its marketing and product content.
 After prioritizing APAC markets for expansion, Onshape saw the need to invest in localization for more multilingual content.

-The Investment: To do so, Onshape retired its former manual localization efforts for a cloud-based translation management platform, enabling them to adopt a more agile workflow to publish multilingual content across various global markets simultaneously.
+The Investment: To do so, Onshape retired its manual localization efforts for a cloud-based translation management platform, enabling them to adopt a more agile workflow to publish multilingual content across various global markets simultaneously.
 Onshape started with its two priority APAC markets, Taiwan and Korea, and moved forward from there to localize all its content — from website and video to emails.

 The Result: After moving to a cloud-based translation management platform, Onshape saw a successful APAC launch — increasing lead generation in Taiwan by 500% in just three months.